 By the numbers

-- The number of healthcare bankruptcies and consolidations is on the rise, particularly for rural medical centers, increasing the amount of equipment available on the secondary market
+- The number of healthcare bankruptcies and consolidation is on the rise, particularly for rural medical centers increasing the amount of equipment available on the secondary market

 Age of machine important to value: The year of manufacture is a good indicator of how much imaging equipment is worth on the secondary market.
 After five years, machines are typically worth no more than 25 to 40 cents on the dollar.
 Anything older than eight or nine years most likely will end up in emerging markets like Mexico or South America.
 While these second or third generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilities in the U.S.